 We can’t sterilize surgical equipment used on people who have prion disease.
 Prions are so resistant to sterilization that surgical instruments used on a person with Creutzfeldt-Jakob disease (CJD) must be disposed because they are permanently contaminated.
 Hospitals have been sued successfully for exposing subsequent patients to deadly prions.
 In fact, a case unfolded in Scotland in 2013 where at least 20 patients were exposed to prion contamination in surgery at a local hospital.

 Just as we published this book, another tragic case made headlines in New Hampshire and Massachusetts in September 2013.
 After public health officials came to the conclusion that one New Hampshire patient died from the rare, degenerative brain disease CJD (the human version of mad cow disease), there’s a small chance that up to 13 other patients in multiple states may have also been exposed to the disease — a debacle for which officials are apologizing profusely, while also emphasizing that the risk of exposure remains extremely low.

 “The risk of exposure is extremely low, but it’s not zero,” said Dr. José Montero, director of public health at the New Hampshire Department of Health and Human Services.
 “After extensive expert discussion, we could not conclude that there was no risk, so we are taking the step of notifying the patients and providing them with as much information as we can.
 Our sympathies are with all of the patients and their families, as this may be a confusing and difficult situation.”

 People also extract the pituitary gland from cadavers to use the growth hormone found within.
 People have contracted fatal cases of prion disease from this practice, including a case in May 2012.
 Before accepting any hormone, ask about its source.

 Blood and saliva are infectious.
-Therefore, dental and oral surgery settings have the same challenge, but these industries often have ignored prion risks.
+Therefore, dental and oral surgery settings have the same challenge, but these industries often ignore prion risks.